Abhisingh099/delta-demo/README.md

 # delta-demo
-This is first demo repo for practice.
+This is first demo repo for practice